Play Therapy: Play Therapists Impact On Mental Health

 Evidence-based

-Evidence-based play therapy is based on the results of current PT research.
+Evidence-based play therapy is based on the results of current play therapy research.
 Counselors rely on recognized scientific outcomes to determine the course of treatment.
 Considerations for this plan include the individual characteristics of the child, their culture, their unique likes and dislikes, and how other children with the same factors have fared in different types of PT.

 Gestalt